 Inspired by cathedral windows, this is a unique twist on the traditional solitaire.
 The cathedral band lifts the diamond toward the light, enhancing sparkle while adding design flair.
 Metal scrollwork on the ring’s interior creates beautiful visual interest in profile view.

+The simple answer to this question is: it depends.
 An important note to remember while embarking on this journey to the perfect engagement ring is that engagement rings do not need to be extravagant in order to be beautiful and memorable.
-An engagement ring proposal in and of itself is incredibly meaningful, so you should not feel the need to knock your significant other’s ‘socks’ off with an extravagant diamond engagement ring if you genuinely do not feel like that is something that they would be interested in.
+An engagement ring proposal in and of itself is incredibly meaningful, so you should not feel the need to knock your significant other’s ‘socks’ off with an extravagant diamond engagement ring if you genuinely do not feel like that’s something that they would be interested in.
 Having an affordable engagement ring is just as important as having a beautiful piece, and simplicity within an engagement ring is one way to appease both of those issues.